myaldiz/vocastory/README.md

 - Please read the mystory/README.md

 ## Guide to repository structure
 - Enter the mystory directory.
+Inside you will see the following folders:
     - ./vocastory contains views.py and models.py which are the most IMPORTANT files
     - ./templates contains html files
     - ./static contains stylesheets and js files